Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **Reflections - Why are landscape reflections visible in windows?**
   - This prevents significant performance loss.

-- **Resolution - Why is my resolution locked at 4K?**
-  - If using Special K, change the resolution in its menu and restart the game.

 - **Runtime Error - I’m getting a runtime error at launch.**
   - You likely opened MO2 before creating your Stock New Vegas folder.
 Re-run the Uranium Fever Installer to fix this.